This Bollywood actress bought luxury Audi Q7, will be surprised to know the price - The Miracle Tech

 New Delhi, Auto Desk.
 The luxury car Audi Q7 was launched this year with many modern features.
-Where many high profile people are liking and buying this vehicle since its launch.
-In the same sequence is Bollywood actress Shanaya Kapoor, who recently bought an expensive Audi Q7.
+Where many people are liking and buying this vehicle since its launch.
+In the same sequence, actress Shanaya Kapoor, who is going to enter Bollywood, recently bought an expensive luxury car Audi Q7.
 Through this article, we are going to tell you about the features and prices of this car, so that you can understand what is this luxury car, which people are very fond of.

 Audi’s Mumbai West Instagram page shared a picture of Shanaya with Audi, where the actress is seen posing in front of the vehicle.
 In the shared picture, Shanaya is wearing a white crop top and joggers.
 The caption accompanying the pictures read, ‘Shanaya Kapoor, the glamorous and charming daughter of superstar Sanjay Kapoor, is now the owner of our Audi Q7.’